pnp/sp-dev-fx-extensions/samples/react-command-discuss-now/README.md

 ## Prerequisites

-* Office 365 Developer tenant with a modern site collection and a list of announcements
+* Office 365 Developer tenant with a modern site collection and a document library

 ## Minimal Path to Awesome